Stoppel Lab @ UF

 • Investigation and leveraging of biodiversity to identify and harness the potential utility of non-commercialized biopolymers from insects for applications in healthcare and medicine

-• Quantification and optimization of transport and diffusion within 3D biomaterial systems for predicting and controlling in vivo performance
+• Quantification and optimization of transport and kinetics within 3D biomaterial systems for predicting and controlling in vivo performance

 • Muscle regeneration and methods for generating engineered tissues